The distribution of syntactic dependency distances: Introduction

 \section{Introduction}

-Language is one of the most complex and fascinating expressions of humans as social animals, stemming from the antithesis between our urge for communication and physical and cognitive limitations existing on memory.
-The interaction between these two forces inevitably shapes language in all its aspects \citep{Liu2017DependencyDA}.
+Language is one of the most complex and fascinating expressions of humans as social animals, stemming from our urge for communication and physical and cognitive limitations.
+The interaction between these two forces inevitably shapes language at many levels \parencite{Christiansen2016a,Liu2017DependencyDA}.
 Among them we here focus on syntax, namely the way in which words in a sentence compose into larger hierarchical structures, creating a parallel dimension to their plain linear arrangement.
-The hierarchical structure arises from the relations between words and their heads, modeled by means of a directed edge in the one-dimensional network of a sentence.
-We call the resulting structure a syntactic dependency tree: each vertex is a word, and each word -- besides the root -- depends syntactically from its head, to which it is connected by an edge.
-We define $d$ as the absolute value of the difference between the position of two syntactically related words.
-For instance, in figure \ref{fig:example_tree} 'John' and 'gave' are at distance 1, 'gave' and 'painting' are at distance 3, and so on.
+The hierarchical structure arises from the relations between words , modelled by means of a directed edge in the one-dimensional space of the network of a sentence (\autoref{fig:example_tree}).
+We call the resulting structure a syntactic dependency tree: each vertex is a word, and each word -- besides the root -- depends syntactically on its head, to which it is connected by an edge.
+We define $d$ as the absolute value of the difference between the positions of two syntactically related words \parencite{ref:Ferrer-i-Cancho2004}.
+Thus, consecutive words are at distance $1$, words separated by an intermediate word are at distance $2$ and so on.
+For instance, in \autoref{fig:example_tree} ``John'' and ``gave'' are at distance 1, ``gave'' and ``painting'' are at distance 3, and so on.

-A well-established principle of Dependency Distance minimization (DDm) has been consistently found in languages, implying the preference for short dependencies \citep{ref:Ferrer-i-Cancho2004, gildea-temperley-2007,ref:HaitaoLiu, Futrell2015LargescaleEO}.
-This phenomenon has first been related to the cognitive realm with Yngve's depth hypothesis \citep{Yngve60}, and the relation between optimized syntactic structures and short-term memory (STM) limitations has been object of study since then.
-Moreover, the classical study by Miller has set the grounds for investigations on such STM limitation, in particular concerning its quantification and universality \citep{Miller1956}.
-Let us first consider the relevant literature on the distribution of dependency distances, to then move to existing views on STM constraints and their coping mechanisms.
-Finally, we will discuss how the importance of the contribution of this work emerges from the interaction between the two.
+A well-established principle of Dependency Distance minimization (DDm) has been consistently found in languages, implying the preference for short dependencies \parencite{ref:Ferrer-i-Cancho2004, Liu2008a, Futrell2015LargescaleEO, Omega}.